sortsammcdonald/blog_json_update/README.md

 - Update the code to that to generate a JSON feed based on Squarespace blog post.
 - Use the JSON feed to generate a RAG implementation for an LLM to answer questions relevant to to the topics.

+# 2025.02.26

+- Added json_processing programme

+This file should contain all code for processing the JSON file.
+Currently it only has function to check for replicate entries in a JSON file.
+But I should move over json functions in md_to_json to that file.

+Also it's not a well written programme at this stage.

 # 2024.12.19

 In testing the programme works, I should be able to create a JSON file containing all my main blog's posts.